VBC Financial Simulation

 1. Will the hospital continue funding the PHO after a miss?
 What will the hospital demand in return?

-2. If physicians want to exit, are independent FFS rates still where they were—or have payors ratcheted them down?
+2. If physicians want to exit, are independent FFS rates still where they were—or have payers ratcheted them down?

 3. What's stopping the hospital from requiring expanded referral lock-in or board control as the price of continued support?